menu

 Overall, Carlisle’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Carlisle is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Carlisle does not have a public transit system used by locals to get to and from work.

 Demographics